ohkami-rs/ohkami/README.md

 }
 ```

-You can deploy this by
+You can deploy by :

 ```sh
 npm run deploy